Before I get to this DELISH recipe for Blueberries & Cream Chia Pudding, let’s chat!

 To enter the giveaway, simply follow the link below and take a quick survey.
 Your feedback will help make The Naked Food Life even better!

 Click here to provide feedback and enter the cookbook giveaway!
 Giveaway closes on March 31st 11:59 PM Central Time.
 Winner will be chosen at random and notified within 48 hours.
 U.S. only.
+This giveaway is now closed!

 Now, go make yourself some creamy, berry-studded chia pudding to celebrate the warmer days ahead!